Services People Projects Careers News Contact

 ICOLD conference, Gothenburg, Sweden

-Steve McInerney from Damwatch presented a paper on Laos Small Hydro Dam Safety Reviews at the recent ICOLD conference held in Gothenburg in Sweden.
+Steve McInerney from DAMWATCH ENGINEERING presented a paper on Laos Small Hydro Dam Safety Reviews at the recent ICOLD conference held in Gothenburg in Sweden.

 The paper noted the capacity building necessary to ensure dam safety practice met the requirements of Regulations and described our experience with training local Laos engineers in dam safety practice during the Covid 19 period.